 Raising funds for these commitments are through a combined effort by Juniors through their fundraising projects, including but not limited to the Junior Shoppe, Junior Doll, and by individuals who make donations directly to the Fund.

 At the state level, FSSDAR Junior Membership Golden Kangaroo Award recognizes chapter involvement with the Junior Members.

 The Sallie Harrison Chapter has many active Junior Members who are well supported within the chapter.
-The Chapter has achieved the highest level awarded, Golden Kangaroo, for the past eight years.
+The Chapter has achieved the highest level awarded, Golden Kangaroo, for the past ten years.
 Our chapter Junior Members hold many leadership positions at the chapter, state and national levels.